Data-driven system analysis of nonlinear systems using polynomial approximation

-The LMI feasibility problem \eqref{Elli_LMI} can be extended by maximizing over $\gamma>0$ with $\Delta_{1\text{p}}\succeq\gamma I_{n_z}$ to retrieve an ellipsoid with minimal diameter.
-Moreover, \eqref{Sigma_dual} is a dual description as it contains $A^T$ instead of $A$.
-Furthermore, $\Delta_i$ are not invertible as their left upper block are rank one.
-Thus, the dualization lemma can not be employed again to recover a primal characterization.
-To circumvent this problem, an ellipsoidal outer approximation of the intersection of all matrix ellipsoids of each sample is exploited. \\ We assess the assumptions in Proposition~\ref{Primal_elli} to be not restrictive as the row rank of the data-dependent matrix $\tilde{Z}$ can be imposed by increasing the number of columns with additional samples and the rank criterion can easily be checked from data.
-Also note that the rank condition can be explained geometrically in the following remark.
+The LMI feasibility problem \eqref{Elli_LMI} can be extended by maximizing over $\gamma>0$ with $\Xi_{1\text{p}}\succeq\gamma I_{n_z}$ to retrieve an ellipse with minimal diameter.
+Moreover, equation \eqref{Sigma_dual} is a dual description as it contains $A^T$ instead of $A$.
+Furthermore, $\Xi_i$ are not invertible as their left upper block have rank one.
+Thus, the dualization lemma can not be employed directly to recover a primal characterization.
+Instead, we first compute in Proposition~\ref{Primal_elli} an ellipsoidal outer approximation of the intersection of all matrix ellipsoids of each sample and then apply the dualization lemma.\\ We assess the assumptions in Proposition~\ref{Primal_elli} to be not restrictive as the row rank of the data-dependent matrix $\tilde{Z}$ can be imposed by increasing the number of columns with additional samples.
+The rank criterion can easily be checked from data.
+Also note that the rank condition can be explained geometrically as in the following remark.

-\begin{rmk}[Geometric explanation of rank condition of $\tilde{Z}$] Observe that $\bar{\Sigma}_{\omega}$ is characterized by the intersection of the $S$ matrix ellipsoids from \eqref{Sigma_dual} which can also be written as
+\begin{rmk}[Geometric explanation of rank condition of $\tilde{Z}$] Observe that $\bar{\Sigma}_{\omega}$ is characterized by the intersection of the matrix ellipsoids from \eqref{Sigma_dual} which can also be written as